16 Singers & Musicians Who Started Singing Late in Life

 #11 Sheryl Crow

 Despite singing and writing from a young age, Sheryl was over 30 when her album “Tuesday Night Music Club” burst on to the music scene.
 She had previously been a backing singer for Michael Jackson and Rod Stewart.
-Despite all her experience in her studio sessions, touring, writing and a degree in piano and voice, it took some years to be signed with a label and become established in her own right.
+Despite all her experience in her studio sessions, touring, writing and a degree in piano and voice, it took some years to be signed with a record label and become established in her own right.

 She has sold over 50 million albums internationally and appeared on numerous TV shows as a character.
 Her music incorporates pop, rock, country, jazz and blues, producing her unique sound.
 In 2019 Sheryl released the album “Threads” and continues to write music and tour.